louismitc/fern_portfolio/pages/work.md

 **International Social Media Team** *(2020 - 2022)*

+* Successfully launched the Fridays for Future TikTok account within a small team and assisted in creating editied and creative content
 * Collaborated in a team environment to develop social strategy within strikes
 * Helped define branding and content stratergies for multiple strike dates
 * Created content to engage an audience of over 480k followers and millions of supporters